 To file a Synvisc-One lawsuit, people must show that an injection injured them.
 Injuries claimed in lawsuits are usually severe enough to need medical attention.

-People may also have to show they received an injection from the tainted lot between Oct.
+People may also have to show that they received an injection from the tainted lot between Oct.
 25, 2017, and Dec.
 11, 2017.
 People may be able to get this information from the clinic or hospital where they got the injection.

 In 2001, the FDA warned Genzyme about problems at its Ridgefield, New Jersey, plant.
 The company made an earlier version of Synvisc at the time.

 In its warning, the FDA said the company did not get FDA approval for making certain medical products.
-It also said the company had not properly investigated product complaints.
+It also said that the company had not properly investigated product complaints.

 The FDA told the company to fix problems at the plant or face severe consequences.